PRAMODNAIK-DEV/Node.js-Hands-on-Workshop/Day-3 Security and MongoDB Integration/MongoDB-and-Mongoose.md

 ### **Step-2**
 ![](./images//Conn-5.png)

-Here it is asking for a Collection name as well you can give test or any other name for now as will create all of our Collections using Mogoose.
+Here it is asking for a Collection name as well you can give test or any other name for now as will create all of our Collections using `Mogoose`.
 Click on Create Database it will create the Database like below:

 ![](./images//Conn-6.png)

-#### **Note:** We no need create `Database` and  `Collection` (Table) it will be created automatically by Mongoose if the Database or the Collection not found.
+#### **Note:** We no need create `Database` and  `Collection` (Table) it will be created automatically by `Mongoose` if the Database or the Collection not found.

 ---
 ## Now Using this Connection Let's connect Node.js + Express and MongoDB using Mongoose